-Now gradually increase the applied force, the box still does not move, because the frictional force also increases accordingly and thus balances the increased applied force.
+Now gradually increase the applied force, the box still does not move.
+The applied force, frictional force both are equal and opposite because the frictional force also increases accordingly and thus balances the increased applied force.

-From this experience we conclude that static friction is a self adjusting force
+From this experience we conclude that static friction is a self adjusting force.

-Fig-7 : Pushing a heavy box with increasing force.
+Fig-7: Pushing a heavy box with increasing force.